network-dluong/CCNP-ENCOR/WIP 3.2.c Configure and verify eBGP between directly connected neighbors (best path selection algorithm and neighbor relationships).md

   * BGP routers do not have to be in the data plane (path) to exchange prefixes, but all routers need to know all the routes that will be forwarded through them

 * **Internal BGP (iBGP)**:
+  * Sessions established with an iBGP router in the same AS or participating in the same BGP confederation
+  * Prefixes are assigned an AD of 200 upon installation in the router's FIB
+  * Redistributing BGP table into an IGP is not a viable solution:
+    * Scalability - IGPs cannot scale to the level of routes of the Internet, which has over 780,000 IPv4 network prefixes
+    * Custom routing - link-state protocols and distance vector protocols use metric as the primary method for route selection.
+IGP always use this routing pattern for path selection.
+BGP uses multiple steps to identify best path and allows for BGP path attributes to manipulate the path for a specific prefix (NLRI)
+    * Path attributes - All BGP path attributes cannot be maintained within IGP protocols.
+Only BGP is capable of maintaining the path attribute as the prefix advertised from one edge of the AS to the other
+    * SPs provide transit connectivity.
+Enterprise organizations are consumers and should not privode transit connectivity between ASs across the Internet

+* **External BGP (eBGP)**:
+  * Peerings are the core component of BGP on the Internet.
+It involves the exchange of network prefixes between ASs
   *